 - Weld Quality Analysis

 Read more about how Diverse Dimensions brought industrial CT scanning to West Michigan in this MiBiz article.
-We’ve also been featured in Metrology News – check out that article on our industrial CT scanner here.
+We’ve also been featured in Metrology News – read about that article on our industrial CT scanner here.